Chair’s Introduction

 Financial and Business Reporting

-As detailed in the Directors’ Report within the Annual Report, the Board has confirmed that it is appropriate to adopt the going concern basis in preparing the consolidated and Company financial statements for the year ended 30 June 2022.
-The Board has explained within the Viability Statement section of the Strategic Report in the Annual Report that it has assessed the prospects of the Company and the Group, taking into account the Group and the Company’s current position and principal risks, as well as projected compliance with debt finance covenants.
+As detailed on page 71 of the Directors’ Report in the 2024 Annual Report, the Board has confirmed that it is appropriate to adopt the going concern basis in preparing the consolidated and Company financial statements for the year ended 30 June 2024.
+The Board has explained within the Viability Statement section of the Strategic Report in the 2024 Annual Report that it has assessed the prospects of the Company and the Group, taking into account the Group and the Company’s current position and principal risks, as well as projected compliance with debt finance covenants.

 Risk Management and Internal Control